Sunlight's distance through the atmosphere

 For a six-foot observer at sea level, sunlight at sunrise and sunset passes through 706 miles of air, more than 11 times as much as when the sun is directly overhead.

-To see the change in distance from overhead to horizon, we can use the law of cosines:
+To plot the change in distance from overhead to horizon, we can use the law of cosines, with R + h and R + H as two sides and varying the angle between them to calculate the third side:

 The change is essentially linear.
-If our model is accurate, that suggests the transition from blue noon to red sunset happens slowly throughout the afternoon, not in just the last hour or two of daylight, something like this:
+That suggests the transition from blue noon to red sunset happens slowly throughout the afternoon, not in just the last hour or two of daylight, something like this: